d2l-ai/d2l-en/chapter_introduction/index.md

 When we have more than two possible classes, we call the problem *multiclass classification*.
-Common examples include hand-written character recognition `[0, 1, 2, 3 ...
-9, a, b, c, ...]`.
+Common examples include hand-written character recognition
+$\mathrm{\{0, 1, 2, ...
+9, a, b, c, ...\}}$.
-While we attacked regression problems by trying to minimize the $L_1$ or $L_2$ loss functions, the common loss function for classification problems is called cross-entropy.
+While we attacked regression problems by trying to minimize the squared error loss function, the common loss function for classification problems is called *cross-entropy*, whose name can be demystified via an introduction to information theory in subsequent chapters.

 Note that the most likely class is not necessarily the one that you are going to use for your decision.
-Assume that you find this beautiful mushroom in your backyard as shown in :numref:`fig_death_cap`.
+Assume that you find a beautiful mushroom in your backyard as shown in :numref:`fig_death_cap`.

 ![Death cap---do not eat!](../img/death-cap.jpg)